mikelvinciguerra-max/Doppler-spectrogramms/README.md

 - confusion matrices
 - spectrogram summaries across experiments

+The repository also includes separate scripts for synthetic data generation (`generate_synthetic_doppler.py` and `generate_synthetic_doppler_alea.py`) and for comparing antenna or implementation variants.

 These visualizations are useful for both qualitative inspection and quantitative validation of the signal-processing pipeline.

 ---